Up Next

 Join the Institute for Private Capital for the 16th Annual Alternative Investments Conference on March 21, 2024, featuring a full day of alternative asset programming.

-Global risk and risk aversion shocks have distinct distributional impacts on emerging market capital flows and returns.
-In particular, we find salient consequences of these different global shocks for tail risk in emerging markets.
-Open-end mutual fund trading provides a key mechanism linking shocks facing global investors to extreme capital flow and return realizations.
+Global risk and risk aversion shocks have distinct distributional impacts on capital flows with salient consequences for tail risk in emerging markets.
+Open-end mutual fund trading provides a key mechanism linking shocks facing global investors to extreme capital flow realizations.
+The effects are heterogeneous across asset classes and fund types.

 The unprecedented increase in non-bank financial intermediation, particularly open-end mutual funds and ETFs, over the last two decades, accounts for nearly half of external financing flows to emerging markets exceeding cross-border lending by global banks.